rsdoiel/antenna/socal_north.md

 ---

-## About those false alarms: 2 have now gone out, the latest jarring many awake at 4 a.m.
+## LA County has some answers on why 10 million people got false alarms — twice

-date: 2025-01-10, updated: 2025-01-10, from: The LAist
+date: 2025-01-10, updated: 2025-01-11, from: The LAist

-The first message went countywide and was followed by another minutes later saying nevermind.
+Messages went out at 4 p.m.
+Thursday and 4:24 a.m.
+Friday, rattling the nerves of an already shaken region.

 <br>